Charl-AI/lightning-template/tests/README.md

 # Testing files go here

 Pytest is used for testing.
 Each file must be named ```test_*```, with all functions following the same convention.
-Tests are run on Windows, MacOS, and Linux using GitHub actions, but can also be run locally (vscode has a nice GUI for it).
+Tests are run on Ubuntu using GitHub actions by default, but should also be run locally (vscode has a nice GUI for it).

+Oftentimes tests require datasets or excessive compute, which is not practical with GitHub actions.
+In these cases use the ``` @local_test ``` decorator to signal to GitHub actions to skip the test.

 Tests look like this: